Dutch Bros Coffee: Expansion

 In 1994, Dane and Travis Boersma struck a deal with a customer, Marty McKenna, which allowed him to open his own Dutch Bros in Medford, about 30 miles away from Grants Pass.
 McKenna's first stand performed so well that he soon opened up a second one across town.
 In 1997, the Boersmas brought McKenna on as a partner, hoping he would continue to expand the Medford operations.
 Two years later, they bought out McKenna's stake in the company.

 In 1999, Dutch Bros started formally franchising.
 The company opened its 50th franchised drive-thru location in 2004.
 That same year, shortly after moving into a new headquarters in Grants Pass, a nearby dumpster fire spread to the building, destroying Dutch Bros roasting equipment, five vehicles, and thousands of pounds of coffee beans.
 Following this incident, the company continued to expand, and by the end of 2004, operated 61 coffee shops spanning from Northern California to Oregon's Willamette Valley.

-By 2009, Dutch Bros was running approximately 135 coffee stands in seven states and generating $50 million in gross annual revenue.
-Dane Boersma died in 2009 from Amyotrophic Lateral Sclerosis.
+By 2009, Dutch Bros was running about 135 coffee stands in seven states and generating $50 million in gross annual revenue.
+Dane Boersma died in 2009 from amyotrophic lateral sclerosis.
 In 2013, Travis Boersma was featured on the American version of the television show Undercover Boss.
 Revenues continued to grow into the mid-2010s.
-The company earned $238 million in systemwide sales in 2015, $350 million in 2016, and $415.3 million in 2017, by which point there were over 283 Dutch Bros locations.
+The company earned $238 million in systemwide sales in 2015, $350 million in 2016, and $415.3 million in 2017, when over 283 Dutch Bros locations were operating.